Josh Meekings: 2014–15 season

 In the build up to the Scottish Cup final, Meekings played in the right–back position for the first time, in a 2–1 win against Dundee United on 5 May 2015.
 Two weeks later on 16 May 2015, he scored his fourth goal of the season and set up the second goal of the game, in a 3–0 win over Dundee United.
 Having played in every league matches throughout the 2014–15 season, Meekings sat out for the match against Celtic on the last game of the season by manager John Hughes.
 In the Scottish Cup Final, he started the match with Danny Devine and helped the club beat Falkirk a 2–1 to win their first ever Scottish Cup Final.
 After the match, Meekings said: "That is what football is all about.
 You get the ups and downs but you just have to take those lows on the chin.
 It was obviously a difficult few days when I didn't know if I was playing or not but it makes this even more special to have come through it all and end up with a winner's medal.
 I'm just delighted.
 What we have done this season has been huge.
 If you had told me at the beginning of the season that we would end in Europe and win a cup, I'd have bitten your arm off for it.
-It's incredible - I still can't describe how I'm feeling.
+It's incredible - I still cannot describe how I'm feeling.
 It's unbelievable what we have done."
 At the end of the 2014–15 season, he made forty–four appearances and scoring four times in all competitions.